Nope, that M stands for Miami, not Montreal.

 2. Claude Brochu.
 The owner before Loria is hardly blameless.
 He could have managed the fallout from the Strike better, and he could have pushed for a new ballpark anytime between his June 14, 1991 purchase of the team and the August 12, 1994 date of the Strike.
 He didn't.

 (Maybe not.
 The Boston Braves won a Pennant in 1948; 5 years later, they were in Milwaukee.
-They finished only 5 games out of 1st in 1964; 2 years later, they were in Atlanta.
-The Brooklyn Dodgers won a Pennant in 1956; 2 years later, they were in Los Angeles.
+They finished only 5 games out of 1st in 1964; after 1 more season, they moved to Atlanta.
+The Brooklyn Dodgers won a Pennant in 1956; after 1 more season, the moved to Los Angeles.
 And those are just examples from baseball.)

 And if you still think Loria is more to blame than Brochu, just remember that it was Brochu who sold the team to Loria.
-Maybe Brochu wasn't as malicious about it as Loria -- the old saying is, "Never ascribe to malice that which can be blamed on incompetence -- but he's at least as much to blame.
+Brochu certainly wasn't as malicious about it as Loria -- the old saying is, "Never ascribe to malice that which can be blamed on incompetence "-- but he's at least as much to blame.

 1. Bud Selig.
 Allan Huber Selig was the Commissioner of Baseball -- Acting Commissioner after Fay Vincent was fired in 1992, and then full Commissioner from 1998 to 2015.
 Theoretically, the owners could have ganged up on him and demanded something, and, if they didn't get it, fired him.

-That was never going to happen, because, for 28 years,from 1970 when he purchased the Seattle Pilots and moved them to become the Milwaukee Brewers, until 1998 when he was named full Commissioner (including 1992 until 1998, making him a walking conflict of interest), he was one of them.
+That was never going to happen, because, for 28 years, from 1970 when he purchased the Seattle Pilots and moved them to his hometown so that they could become the Milwaukee Brewers, until 1998 when he was named full Commissioner (including 1992 until 1998, making him a walking conflict of interest), he was one of them.
 The owners rarely turn on one of their own.
 Bill Veeck and Charlie Finley were the last exceptions, and they both sold out in 1980.

 Kind of looks like a James Bond villain, doesn't he?